 Power resistors are larger versions of the resistors used in many electronic products.
 Unlike their smaller siblings, they’re designed to be able to handle a large amount of heat.

-Because of this, they’re a great way for us to deal with more difficult speaker and amp systems.
-In the system #3 example I showed you earlier, it’s not possible to use two 4 ohm speakers in parallel with an amp that can’t handle 2 ohm loads.
+Because of this, they’re a great way to deal with more difficult speaker and amp systems.
+In example #3 I showed you earlier, it’s not possible to use two 4 ohm speakers in parallel with an amp that can’t handle 2 ohm loads.

 We can use 1 large resistor for each speaker as a work-around for this.